farmanp/ai-code-auditor/docs/Repository-Discovery-Taxonomy.md

 This document provides a comprehensive reference for repository discovery patterns that can be detected by the AI code auditor to understand any codebase structure, practices, and characteristics.

+See the [Complexity Rating Guide](Complexity-Guide.md) for definitions of implementation, detection, and performance complexity used throughout the specs.

 ## Overview

 Repository discovery provides a systematic approach to analyzing codebases across five key dimensions: